Fire Safety Policies

 The College reserves the right to confiscate or remove any items affixed to the ceiling or on the walls by the head, foot or side of the bed.

-Smoking is not permitted in the interiors of any buildings, nor on balconies, breezeways or decks of any buildings.
-Anyone found smoking in a prohibited area will be fined a minimum of a $100 with 20 hours of restitution to the community to a maximum of $500.
+Smoking, including vaping, is not permitted in the interiors of any buildings, nor on balconies, breezeways or decks of any buildings.
+Anyone found smoking in a prohibited area will be fined a minimum of a $150 with up to 5 hours of restitution to the community to a maximum of $500.
 Any student responsible for a fire started from smoking, or improper disposal of smoking materials may lose the privilege to live on campus and will be financially responsible for all associated damages.

 Cut trees are not permitted in residence hall rooms or common spaces as they cannot be properly treated with flame retardant solutions.
 Any decorations must be flame retardant by checking tags or wrappers prior to their purchase.
 Decorations must not be placed in front of exits and covering doors.
 All lights must be tagged as having been approved by Underwriters Laboratories.
 Discard damaged light sets (frayed wires, loose connections, broken/cracked sockets).
 All electrical decorations must be unplugged when unattended.